-Ellie chose to follow Christ at the age of 15 after realizing she didn’t have the peace and joy a believer should have.
-During her years at Cornerstone Bible Institute, Ellie came to a willingness to serve wherever the Lord would lead.
-This turned out to be in Brazil with Brazil Gospel Fellowship Mission, who she has been serving with since 1999.
-She arrived for her first term in 2002 and has served in several areas of ministry during her time there.
+Ellie Driesenga is serving in southern Brazil with Brazil Gospel Fellowship Mission.
+Ellie has been in Brazil since 2002.
 She first taught English at a Christian school before moving on to language school.
 Since then she has been involved in deaf ministries, camping ministries, Sunday School and children’s programs, discipleship, Bible studies, teaching English as a second language, working as field treasurer, helping in a church plant, and a dorm mom.
 She now lives in southern Brazil and, along with coworkers, is helping in a church plant.

 Ellie’s Latest Prayer Update